 The CLEAR model was developed by Dr Peter Hawkins, Professor of Leadership at Henley Business School in the early 1980s.
 But its origins go all the way back to Aristotle.
 When talking about clarity of purpose, Aristotle had this to say:

 First, have a definite, clear practical ideal; a goal, an objective.
 Second, have the necessary means to achieve your ends; wisdom, money, materials, and methods.
 Third, adjust all your means to that end.Aristotle

 The model is first and foremost a coaching model.
-It is widely used in executive coaching and transformational coaching as a way of defining coaching relationship in a way that is transparent and easily understood by all parties.
-Following Aristotle, the model focuses on developing a clear goal understanding how it will be achieved, and reviewing progress to ensure you are on track to succeed.
+It is widely used in executive coaching and transformational coaching as a way of defining coaching relationships in a way that is transparent and easily understood by all parties.
+Following Aristotle, the model focuses on developing a clear goal, understanding how it will be achieved, and reviewing progress to ensure you are on track to succeed.

 What is the CLEAR Model